-If you are a defined benefit member and you have reached your preservation age, you can transfer your Additional Account to our Industry Fund and start a transition to retirement pension - see the NGS Super Accessing your super fact sheet available at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).
+If you are a defined benefit member and you have reached your preservation age, you can transfer your Additional Account to our Industry Fund and start a transition to retirement pension - see the NGS Super fact sheet 'Gaining access to your super' available at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).
 Your defined benefit accounts cannot be transferred unless you receive approval from your Employer and the Trustee.
 Such a transfer will relinquish any future entitlement you have to a defined benefit and should be carefully considered before any such request is made.